zammad/zammad-documentation/prerequisites/software.rst

    We recommend using Elasticsearch, as it will boost the usuage of Zammad greatly!

-The Elasticsearch support differs on the Elasticsearch and Zammad version you're using:

 .. csv-table:: Zammad/Elasticsearch version compatibility
    :header: "Zammad", "Elasticsearch"
    :widths: 20, 20